 We have already seen improvements in our Marine Park including a strong presence of Rangers at the dive sites.
-Firstly, they keep an eye on diving and snorkeling activities but also organizing boats at busy times.
+Firstly, they keep an eye on diving and snorkeling activities, as well as organizing boats at busy times.
 Additionally they are ensuring our safety by assisting any incidents.
-We are also very happy to have new moorings installed which minimize damage to coral reefs due to anchoring.
+We are also very happy to have new moorings installed each year, which minimize damage to coral reefs due to anchoring.
 Finally, there are now several boat free confined areas for snorkelers to swim safely .

 Boat Assistance, Marine Life Rescue

 The Department of National Park (DNP) also assist in the rescue and release of injured marine life.
 For example, they helped us in 2017 rescue an injured turtle ‘Madia’.
-We managed to put her o a ferry with our instructors who accompanied her to Phuket.
-Furthermore, they arranged her release 6 months later when she was released back to the ocean minus a fin!
+We managed to put her onto a ferry with our instructors who accompanied her to Phuket.
+Furthermore, they arranged her release back into the ocean 6 months later… minus one fin!